-- The home screen will display all recently modified, created or viewed grievances that user is authorized to view (it does not automatically show all grievances). - Always click on the dropdown "view" menu option for the grievances you want to view.
+The home screen will display all recently modified, created or viewed grievances that user is authorized to view.

+• Always click on the dropdown 'view' menu option for the grievances you want to view and select 'go'.

-- As an appointed steward you will be able to view all grievances filed for your assigned chapter. - A member who is not a steward, will only be able to view grievances filed under their name. - Once you click on a "view" type from your drop down menu you will be able to perform different sort options. - In the upper right of you screen, you have a search tool.
-You are able to type a name to search on the grievance review screen (grievant name, 5 digit grievance number, agency code, etc.)
+- An appointed steward will be able to view all grievances filed for their assigned chapter. - A member who is not a steward, will only be able to view grievances filed under their name and employee ID.

+- Once you click on a "view" type and hit GO from the drop down menu.

+- In the upper right of the screen, the search tool is available.
+Functionality to search by:

+- Grievance Name

+- 5 digit grievance number

+- Agency code (e.g. DAS)

+- Terms

-• Click on the different headings and it will change your sort order.
+• From the viewscreen there is the functionality to perform different sort options by each of the column headers.
+Click on the different headings and it will change your sort order.
 You can view from A-Z or Z-A. You can do this for each column.

-• If all the chapter grievances are not showing click on the "more" option at the bottom of the page.

-• To open a grievance, click on the grievance number that you want to view.
+- If all the chapter grievances are not showing click on the 'more' option at the bottom of the page. - To open a grievance, click on the grievance number that you want to view.
 This will take you to the individual grievance to view all facts and agency responses.